-Figure 5.1 The frequency ranges used for RFID systems range from the myriametric range below 135 kHz, through short wave and ultrashort wave to the microwave range, with the highest frequency being 24 GHz.
-In the frequency range above 135 kHz the ISM bands available worldwide are preferred frequency range permit the radio services that occupy this range to reach areas within a radius of over 1000 km continuously at a low technical cost.
+The range below 135 kHz is heavily used by other radio services because it has not been reserved as an ISM frequency range.
+The propagation conditions in this long wave frequency range permit the radio services that occupy this range to reach areas within a radius of over 1000 km continuously at a low technical cost.
 Typical radio services in this frequency range are aeronautical and marine navigational radio services (LORAN C, OMEGA, DECCA), time signal services, and standard frequency services, plus military radio services.
 Thus, in central Europe the time signal transmitter DCF 77 in Mainflingen can be found at around the frequency 77.5 kHz.
 An RFID system operating at this frequency would therefore cause the failure of all radio clocks within a radius of several hundred metres around a reader.